Clubs & Activities

 Big Buddies

 Individuals involved with this program will be mentoring a student in the elementary or middle schools.
 This is an opportunity for someone who has some free time to support a young person and be a positive influence in his/her life.
-Activities range between, reading, helping with homework, art related activities, music, sports, board games, puzzles etc. The commitment is 30 minutes a week.
-Advisor: Ms. Haley rhaley@falmouthschools.org
+Activities range between reading, helping with homework, art related activities, music, sports, board games, puzzles, etc. The commitment is 30 minutes a week.
+Advisor: Ms. Haley: rhaley@falmouthschools.org

 Book Club

-Business Club
+Chess Club

 Civics Club